-What can the Estate claim for and what is the process?
+What can the estate claim for in a fatal injury claim and what is the process?

 The 'estate' is defined as all of the property, money and assets belonging to the deceased.